SummaryRead the full fact sheet

 - tests for any sexually transmissible infection (STI)

-- referral for genetic counselling where appropriate
+- referral for genetic counselling if needed

 - information about health services and choices of pregnancy care.